rustwasm/wasm-bindgen/crates/test/README.md

 This is where the secret sauce comes into play.
 We configured Cargo to execute this binary *instead* of directly executing the `*.wasm` file (which Cargo would otherwise try to do).
-This means that whenever a test is executed it executes this binary with the wasm file as an argument, allowing it to take full control over the test process!
+This means that whenever a test is executed it executes this binary with the Wasm file as an argument, allowing it to take full control over the test process!

 The test runner is currently pretty simple, executing a few steps: